Mental health: HR guide

 Under health and safety law there is a general duty on employers to ensure, so far as reasonably practicable, the health, safety and welfare at work of all of their employees.
 This duty applies to mental health and physical health.
 It also covers working from home.

 Health and safety regulations also require employers to make an assessment of workplace health and safety.
 This should include risk assessments on matters such as employees’ stress levels and workloads.
-It may not always be possible to carry out full risk assessments for employees working at home but, as mentioned in Acas’ guidance, there are steps that employees can take.
+It may not always be possible to carry out full risk assessments for employees working at home but, as mentioned in the Advisory, Conciliation and Arbitration Service’s (Acas) guidance, there are steps that employees can take.

 The legislation imposes criminal liability for breach of health and safety duties.